 A few details about the program.

 - Practical life activities build children’s concentration coordination, these exercises to help children learn skills used in everyday life.
 For young children, this includes carefully pouring water, tying their shoes, and scrubbing a table.
 For older children, this includes things like budgeting and starting a small business.

-- Sensorial curriculum promotes the development and refinement of the five senses is the education of the senses and is most prevalent in classrooms for young children.
-Montessori believed that children learn through their senses and there are materials specifically designed to help them refine their sense of smell, hearing, etc. Student practice these activities with the focus on visual and taste perception, tactile impression, stereo gnostic and olfactory senses.
+- Sensorial curriculum promotes the development and refinement of the five senses.
+It is the education of the senses and is most prevalent in classrooms for young children.
+Montessori believed that children learn through their senses and there are materials specifically designed to help them refine their sense of smell, hearing, etc. Students practice these activities with the focus on visual and taste perception, tactile impression, stereo gnostic and olfactory senses.